python-lapidary/rybak/README.md

   is the directory containing template files, in this case Jinja templates.
 Templates can be used in file content, file names and directory names.

+### Multiple template roots

+With Jinja Adapter you can use `ChoiceLoader` with a collection of `FileSystemLoader` and `PackageLoader` instances.

+Mako adapter accepts a collection of directories.

 ### Single template multiple data

 Template files can be applied to collections of items.